techmania-team/techmania/README.md

 Refer to the [documentation website](https://techmania-team.github.io/techmania-docs/).

 ## Platform
 The current target is Windows PCs, with the Touch control scheme requiring a touchscreen monitor.
 Patterns using other control schemes are playable with a mouse and keyboard.
-Due to the associated cost and lack of hardware, I will not target Linux, macOS, Android or iOS/iPadOS.
+Due to the associated cost and lack of hardware, we do not officially support Linux, macOS, Android or iOS/iPadOS.

-The game may be ported to WebGL in the future so it can be played on any web-enabled device.
-However there are no concrete plans to make such a port at this moment.
+## Content policy
+Per the MIT license, you are free to produce any Content with TECHMANIA, including but not limited to screenshots, videos and livestreams.
+Attributions are appreciated, but not required.
+However, please keep the following in mind:
+* If your Content features 3rd party music, it may be subject to copyright claims and/or takedowns.
+You may not hold TECHMANIA responsible for the resulting losses.
+* If your Content features unofficial [skins](https://github.com/techmania-team/techmania-docs/blob/main/English/Skins.md), you must clearly state so in the description of your Content, to avoid potential confusion.

 ## Feedback
 For technical issues, read the [contribution guidelines](CONTRIBUTING.md), then submit them to [Issues](https://github.com/techmania-team/techmania/issues).